CSH-Integration/VBCS-Workshop/LabGuide100.md

 ### Step 10 Choose the App-Driven architecture
 ![](images/100/oic9.png)

-### Step 11 Give it a proper name and click on create
+### Step 11 Name it with the prefix, like Jk_CreateIncidents and click on create
 ![](images/100/oic10.png)

 ### Step 12 An empty canvas will appear and click on the + sign to add the Rest Connection you just created